kenwalker/gitdemos/README.md

 gitdemos
 ========

-A Repo for demoing Git
+A Repo for demoing Git.
+The idea here is to have some **Markdown** to edit between a few users and then use the Orion Git support to show how to work with Git Repos.

 https://github.com/kenwalker/gitdemos.git